Quick Facts About Goshen College

 Percentage of traditional undergrads living on campus: 57%

 Average ACT: 23.9

 As a leader in liberal arts education focusing on international, interdisciplinary, and integrative learning, Goshen College is focused on cultivating each student’s passion for learning and faith-filled global citizenship in any field of study.
 With small class sizes, undergraduate and graduate academic programs and accredited teaching faculty, our top-ranked liberal arts school offers students the opportunity to grow as people and as global learners.

 Student/faculty ratio: 10:1

-94%: Percent of job-seeking graduates from the class of 2012 who were employed within one year after graduation.
+92%: Percent of recent job-seeking graduates who were employed, in school or doing service within one year after graduation

 #2: Ranking in the number of graduates going on to earn doctorates among all Indiana institutions when institutional size is taken into account.
 Nationally, Goshen College ranks 87th out of 262 Carnegie baccalaureate institutions.

 #1: Ranking in the number of graduates going on to earn doctorates among Mennonite colleges/universities, with double the number of students going on to earn doctorates than any other institution.